 statutory and regulatory requirements

+Deleted to reduce file size.
+There were no changes to this section.

 Project Facilities and Operation

 This information is provided in Exhibit A.

 Proposed action and action alternatives

 Background

 The Green Lake dam has a long history.
 It was originally authorized (as Reeds Pond dam to be built by the Great Brook and Reeds Pond Dam Company) in February of 1869, “on or near the dam of Benjamin Franklin and Sons, in the town of Ellsworth” for the purpose of running logs down Reeds Brook.
 Per this, it appears that some sort of dam has been on Green Lake since at least before 1865.
 The dam with its current height and configuration is believed to have been built in the early 1900’s.
 Bangor Hydro Electric Company (BHE) construction drawings were found by GLWP dating from 1943 which show some details of the dam.
 These drawings pertain to rebuilding the fish screens and contain a note as follows: “Present screens to be altered to fit new frame” indicating fish screens have been used on the gates at the Green Lake dam to prevent landlocked salmon from leaving the lake since before 1943.
 A BHE drawing from 1959 shows fish screens on the Green Lake dam spillway.
 It is not clear from the drawings if spillway fish screens were in place before 1943, but it is likely they were because fish screens were used on the gates.
 The Green Lake dam raises the water level about 7.5 ft from its original level.